libplctag/libplctag/README.md

 * we use packed structures and access structure elements off of alignment boundaries.
 * zero-element arrays.
 * threading.
 We tried to avoid this, but at least Allen-Bradley/Rockwell's protocol is very much asynchronous.
 * we still have one spot where we use inline variable declaration.
-This will be removed shortly.

 We do not have access to any big-endian machines.
 We would love to have someone with such access let us know if it is working.
 We have put in byte swapping